LouisDesdoigts/dLux/docs/tutorials/introductory/sources.md

 5. `contrast` - the contrast of the two sources, in photons.
 6. `spectrum` - the spectrum of the sources.

 We can also pass in an array of `weights` in order to give them _different_ spectra.
-Lets create one and model it through an optical system.
+Let's create one and model it through an optical system.

 ```python